Warehouse Workers' Injuries Are Increasing as Employers Use Artificial Intelligence

 WAREHOUSE WORKERS ARE CONFRONTED BY HAZARDS

 10. Charging stations (fire and explosion)

 11. Poor ergonomics (musculoskeletal disorders)

 13. Lack of adequate personal protective equipment (PPE)

 14. Heat stress

-The legislation was recently passed in California [AB701] to require large warehouse employers to:
+Legislation was recently enacted in California [AB701] to require large warehouse employers to: